 He stopped walking and turned her around, leaning her back against the railing of the bridge between his uncle's shop and his house.
 His fingers were entwined with hers and he raised them to his lips, kissing each knuckle tenderly.

-"It's rather specific in its opposition on both counts."
+"Actually, it's rather specific in its opposition on both counts."

 "Oh."
-Her face fell, but he reached out and lifted her chin, smiling encouragingly.
+Her face fell but he reached out and lifted her chin, smiling encouragingly.